Sahir8gill/sahir8gill.github.io/_posts/2018-02-05-On-Sendov-Conjecture.markdown

 author: Sahir Gill
 ---

 The Sendov Conjecture talks about location of critical points in relation of zeros of a polynomial, specifically of those polynomials whose zeros lie within the disk of unit radius centred at origin of the Argand plane.
-It claims that the critical points (zeros of derivative) of a polynomial, whose zeros lie within the unit disk centred at origin, lie within a unit disk constructed about any arbitrary zero of the polynomial.
+It claims that the critical points (zeros of derivative) of a polynomial, whose zeros lie within the unit disk centred at origin, lie within a unit disk constructed about any arbitrary zero of the polynomial...
 <!--more-->
 To reduce the search region of critical points of the given polynomial, a powerful result given by Gauss can be applied, according to which: All the critical points of a polynomial must lie in the region where all the zeros of the polynomial are.
 So the critical points must be within the unit disk.